alanssitis/website/src/content/blog/2025-hardening-my-linux-desktop.md

     A collection of notes and a brief walkthrough on how I went about to harden a new desktop computer running Arch Linux.
 pubDate: "June 8 2025"
-heroImage: "/src/assets/blog/hardening-my-linux-desktop.jpeg"
+heroImage: "/src/assets/blog/2025-hardening-my-linux-desktop.jpeg"
-heroImageAlt: "A herd of cows sitting on a grassy hill."
+heroImageAlt: "A herd of cows sitting on a grassy hill in the mountains of Bavaria DE."
 ---

 As a computer nerd, one of the most exciting things is getting new technology